 As if to exact a perverse revenge, the fates took a hand in the final where, although Baresi and his teammates held Brazil to a goalless 90 minutes and extra-time, the Azzurri were to lose out in a penalty shoot-out.
 Never one to hide, Baresi was to be one of the Italians brave enough to step up, but unfortunate enough to miss.
 As he trudged back to the centre-circle, blue shirt untucked as usual, there were tears running down his rugged features.
 The weeks of work had got him there, only to be denied at the last.
 Despite the many glories, adversity was no stranger to Franco Baresi.

-During this period, Milan won six scudettos, the European Cup thrice, six Suppercoppa Italiana, three European Super Cups and two Intercontinental Cups.
-Although it is of course true to say that the array of forward players accumulated by the Rossoneri in this period contributed greatly to such success, the miserly defence, marshalled with such excellence by the elegant Baresi, played a more than full part.
+During this period, Milan won six Scudetti, the European Cup thrice, six Suppercoppa Italiana, three European Super Cups and two Intercontinental Cups.
+Although it is true to say that the array of forward players accumulated by the Rossoneri in this period contributed greatly to such success, the miserly defence, marshalled with such excellence by the elegant Baresi, played a more than full part.

-For example in the triumphant 1987-88 season, Milan conceded a mere 14 goals.
+For example, in the triumphant 1987/88 season, Milan conceded a mere 14 goals.
 His contribution to the Milan cause was recognised in 1999 when he was voted as the club’s Player of the Century.
-In 2004, he was also named by Pelé as one of the 125 Greatest Living Footballers at the FIFA centenary ceremony and was inducted into the Italian Football Hall of Fame in 2013.
+In 2004 he was named by Pelé as one of the 125 Greatest Living Footballers at the FIFA centenary ceremony and was inducted into the Italian Football Hall of Fame in 2013.
 He also finished as runner-up to Milan teammate Marco van Basten for the Ballon d’Or in 1989.

 Baresi also enjoyed success on the international stage.
 After collecting his World Cup winner’s medal in 1982, he was named as a member of the FIFA World Cup all-star team after the 1990 tournament when Italy finished in third place on home soil and, as mentioned, above played in the 1994 tournament when the Azzurri lost out in the final to Brazil.